raahulsaxena/raahulsaxena.github.io/_posts/2025-03-14-binary-tree.md

 }
 ```

-### Explanation:
+### Explanation

-•	Recursive Approach: The LCA is found by recursively searching the left and right subtrees.
+•Recursive Approach: The LCA is found by recursively searching the left and right subtrees.
 If both the left and right subtree contain one of the nodes, then the current node is the LCA.
 If only one subtree contains both nodes, that subtree contains the LCA.
-•	Edge Cases: If either p or q is the root, then the root itself is the LCA.
+•Edge Cases: If either p or q is the root, then the root itself is the LCA.
 If both nodes are found in the same subtree, the LCA is in that subtree.

-### Applications:

-•	Genealogical Trees: Finding the common ancestor of two individuals in a family tree.
-•	Organizational Hierarchies: Determining the nearest common manager of two employees.
-•	File Systems: Finding the common directory of two files in a file system.

 ## Pattern 6: Rooted Path - Root to Leaf